 Choosing and implementing marketing technology can be an overwhelming process.
 There are thousands of martech solutions on the market, making it challenging to determine which ones your business should invest in (and perhaps more importantly, which it shouldn’t).
 Without a strategic marketing plan or experienced leader, marketing technology decisions can be daunting.
 Too often, businesses end up committing random acts of marketing in their technology decisions.

-Our Authentic Brand Fractional CMOs have worked with businesses that span industries, sizes, and types.
+Authentic Fractional CMOs have worked with businesses that span industries, sizes, and types.
 Along the way, they’ve encountered random acts of marketing technology, and they know what it takes to overcome them.

-In this month’s virtual panel, we asked Fractional CMOs Barb Bertsch, Craig Levinsohn, Daneen Kiger, and Steve Grady to provide input about how businesses can recognize when they commit random acts and guide their companies down a more strategic path.
+In this month’s virtual panel, we asked marketing experts Barb Bertsch, Craig Levinsohn, Daneen Kiger, and Steve Grady to provide input about how businesses can recognize when they commit random acts and guide their companies down a more strategic path.

 Q1.
 The marketing technology landscape grows every day, making it difficult for businesses to determine which technology they need to support their efforts.
 What common “random acts of marketing technology” have you encountered, and what problems does this situation create for teams?